olha-yatskivska/python-lessons/dictionaries/base-knowledge.md

 * The general pattern to count the words in a line of text is to split the line into words, then loop through the words and use a dictionary to track the count of each word independently.
 [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/dictionaries/exercises/counting-pattern.py)
 ---
 ## Definite Loops and Dictionaries
-* Even though dictionaries are not stored in order, we can write a for loop that goes through all the entries in dictionary and looks up the value [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/dictionaries/exercises/definite-loops.py)
+* Historically, dictionaries were unordered, but now they maintain insertion order, we can write a for loop that goes through all the entries in dictionary and looks up the value [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/dictionaries/exercises/definite-loops.py)

 ---
 ## Retrieving Lists of Keys and Values